syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/020_Discord/README.md

 description: >-
     The discord() destination driver sends messages to [Discord](https://discord.com/) using [Discord Webhook](https://discord.com/developers/docs/resources/webhook).
-    For the list of available optional parameters, see [[Discord destination options]].
+    For the list of available optional parameters, see Discord destination options.

     Available in syslog-ng OSE version 3.33 and later.
 ---